gsa-oes/office-of-evaluation-sciences/_projects/1717-Increasing-FAFSA-Completion-NYCHA.md

 ## How did the evaluation work?

 Randomization was conducted at the household level and blocked by housing development, whether or not the household had an email address on file, and whether or not the household was in the top five percent of household income.
-Half of approximately 40,000 households were assigned to treatment and the rest were assigned to control.
+Half of the approximately 40,000 households --- which included a total of 50,980 youth --- were assigned to treatment and the rest were assigned to control.
 All 17-24 year old residents in treated households were sent the full bundle of communications in early 2017.
 Residents in households selected for the control group were not sent any materials from NYCHA related to post-secondary education.

 ## What was the impact?

-The communications did not change FAFSA completion or post-secondary enrollment rates.
-The treatment group completed the 2017 FAFSA at 42.2 percent, which was 0.8 percentage points higher than the control group.
-The post-secondary enrollment rate among the treatment group in 2017 was 39.4 percent, an increase of 0.8 percentage points over the control group.
+The communications did not change FAFSA completion or post-secondary enrollment rates for the 2017 academic year.
+The treatment group completed the FAFSA for the 2017 academic year at 42.2 percent, which was 0.8 percentage points higher than the control group.
+The post-secondary enrollment rate among the treatment group in the 2017 academic year was 39.4 percent, an increase of 0.8 percentage points over the control group.
 Neither difference is statistically different from zero.

 <i>To verify the upload date of our Analysis Plan, <a href="https://github.com/gsa-oes/office-of-evaluation-sciences/tree/master/assets/analysis">click here</a>.</i>